 San Marino has two heads of state who govern for six month periods.

 Giuseppe Garibaldi, who ultimately united Italy, sought refuge in San Marino while fleeing from the Austrians in 1849.
 He then declared that the tiny nation should remain independent, which is why they were left alone when he was uniting the rest of Italy.

 Towers, a castle and a view

 Aside from the history, I really enjoyed seeing the famous towers of San Marino along with the castle, Castello della Guaita, and the gorgeous views.
 From the castle you can see the rest of San Marino plus huge sections of the Emilia Romagna region of Italy.
+On a clear day you can even see to the Adriatic Sea, and our guide said on rare occasions you can see a faint glimpse of the Dalmatian coast of Croatia.
 Andy and I went up one of the towers, though it is possible to go up two out of the three towers.